For further inquiries, feel free to contact us at: firstname.lastname@example.org

 The most successful Forums include a variety of voices and topics.
 Please be mindful of other members, and take turns.

-Only residents of each FPF area may post messages to their local FPF.
+Only residents of each FPF area can post messages to their local FPF.
 We do have a feature, however, that enables you to share postings with members in adjacent areas.
 This option is the default when you post, via the check-box “Allow neighboring FPFs to see this post” at the bottom of the Compose Posting form.

 You are also welcome to ask friends and contacts anywhere in Vermont to post your message on their own forums on your behalf.
-People are more likely to read postings from nearby neighbors than from distant strangers, so this approach can be very effective.
+People are more likely to read postings from nearby neighbors than from distant strangers, so this approach can be quite effective.

 FPF does not support attachments or images at this time.
 Here are some workarounds: